linux-devil/traffic_sign_classifier/README.md

 ####1.
 As a first step, image preprocessing was done to grayscale and further scale pixel in between 0 and 1.

 Using grayscale as color information does not give more information which further helps to solve the problem.
 As a property of image , edges and intensity are important with repect to this problem.
-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image after grayscaling and its classification .

 ![alt text][image22]
-![alt text][image2]

 ####2.
 Following is the architecture of first cut of the model used in this project.